-The coronavirus in America: The year ahead - The Boston Globe
+The Coronavirus in America: The Year Ahead - The Boston Globe

 Most experts believed that once the crisis was over, the nation and its economy would revive quickly.
 But there would be no escaping a period of intense pain.

-COVID-19, the illness caused by the coronavirus, is arguably the leading cause of death in the United States right now.
+COVID-19, the illness caused by the coronavirus, is arguably the leading cause of death in the U.S. right now.
 The virus has killed more than 1,800 Americans almost every day since April 7, and the official toll may be an undercount.

 By comparison, heart disease typically kills 1,774 Americans a day, and cancer kills 1,641.